-Postpartum depression may occur in women who have a history of depression, anxiety, or trauma.
-If you have a history of mental illness, it’s crucial to tell your doctor if you and your partner are trying to get pregnant.
+Postpartum depression may occur in women with a history of depression, anxiety, or trauma.
+If you have a history of mental illness, you must tell your doctor if you and your partner are trying to get pregnant.

-As adult stressors increase, substance dependence and misuse can become a problem for young women.
+Substance dependence and misuse can become a problem for young women as adult stressors increase.
 If you often turn to self-soothing methods like meditation or exercise but find that those aren’t working for you, don’t be afraid to seek help.
 Jacqueline Limoges is a Psychologist you can trust.

 Schizophrenia is a mental health disorder that isn’t discussed often.
 It may be scary to think about, but this disorder can manifest during a woman’s 20s and 30s.

-These are just a few mental health issues that women in their 20s and 30s may face, but there are a number of organizations dedicated to providing help, care, and resources for people living with a mental illness.
-If you recognize any of these symptoms, it’s important to speak with your therapist about treatment options to help manage the disorder.
+These are just a few mental health issues that women in their 20s and 30s may face.
+Still, several organizations are dedicated to providing help, care, and resources for people with mental illnesses.
+If you recognize any of these symptoms, you must discuss treatment options to help manage the disorder with your therapist.

 Learn more about mental health issues that affect young women here.

-We’ve been providing our present clients with Zoom sessions & Coaching by Phone throughout the COVID pandemic with great success.
+We provided our present clients with Zoom sessions & Coaching by Phone throughout the COVID pandemic.
 These sessions are both convenient & confidential.
 It’s the responsible choice.
 Try something new & explore one for yourself. 🙂